Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - **Snowflake Marketplace**: Download the data you need from Snowflake Marketplace and use it for your analysis
 - **Data Engineering**: Leverage Snowpark for Python DataFrames to perform data transformations such as group by, aggregate, and join to prep for the data for downstream applications
 - **Orchestrating Pipelines**: Use Snowflake Python Tasks API to turn your data pipeline code into operational pipelines with integrated monitoring
+- **CI/CD**: Use Git Integration within Snowflake, the Snowflake CLI, and CI/CD tools to automatically deploy python and SQL code in a repeatable manner.

 In case you are new to some of the technologies mentioned above, here is a quick summary with the links to documentation.